njustkmg/Science-China_DVLFN/README.md

 ## Experiments

-To start training a DVSFN model, run the following command.
+To start training a DVLFN model, run the following command.

  `python run.py`